-Be More Chill UK premiere: meet the full cast
+Be More Chill in the West End: meet the full cast

-We've got a run-down on the full cast of Be More Chill ahead if its UK premiere
+We've got a run-down on the full cast of Be More Chill ahead if its West End return

 Featuring a Tony-nominated score by Joe Iconis, a book by Joe Tracz and inspired by Ned Vizzini's novel, the show follows a teen who takes a pill to become more popular.
 There is a raft of funny, unique and whimsical characters featured in the show and we think it's worth introducing them!